Skip to content

 Doing the maintenance is only half the battle; you also need to prove it.
 Keeping detailed and organized records is essential for passing a DOT audit.
 Create a system, whether digital or physical, to store all your service records, inspection reports, and repair estimates.
 This documentation shows you’re on top of your maintenance schedule and helps you plan for future service and downtime.
 When an auditor asks for your records, having everything in order demonstrates professionalism and saves you a major headache.
 Working with a professional shop that provides clear, detailed invoices makes this process much simpler, giving you the paperwork you need to stay compliant.

-Prep Your Truck for Watertown's Seasons
+Getting Your Truck Ready for Watertown's Seasons

 Driving in South Dakota means dealing with some serious weather extremes.
 From icy winter roads to scorching summer highways, each season brings its own set of challenges for your truck.
 Getting ahead of these changes with seasonal maintenance isn't just about preventing breakdowns; it's about ensuring your safety and keeping your truck in top condition year-round.
 A little preparation goes a long way in protecting your rig from the elements.
 Think of it as setting your truck up for success, no matter what the forecast says.
 This includes not only what’s under the hood but also protecting the paint and body from salt, grime, and sun damage.
 Taking care of your truck’s exterior is a key part of any seasonal maintenance plan.